 Campus visits are encouraged!
-We are happy to arrange for you to take a tour of campus and meet with an admission counselor, registrar (to help determine how credits will transfer), faculty member, coach, financial aid office and others that will help ease your transition to Central.
-Our office hours are Monday through Friday from 8 a.m. to 5 p.m. and Saturday from 9 a.m. to noon during the academic year.
-Schedule a visit!
+Central admission staff is happy to arrange for you to take a tour of campus and meet with an admission counselor, registrar (to help determine how credits will transfer), faculty member, coach, financial aid staff and others who that will help ease your transition to Central.
+Admission office hours are Monday through Friday from 8 a.m. to 5 p.m. and Saturday from 9 a.m. to noon during the academic year.

 We suggest you start the application process at least three months prior to your intended enrollment date.
-That assures you the best opportunity to arrange for housing, apply for financial aid and attend orientation and registration.
+That ensures you the best opportunity to arrange for housing, apply for financial aid and attend Summer Registration and Orientation.
 Make sure you do the following:

-Request that all postsecondary institutions you have attended send your academic transcripts to the Office of Admission, regardless of whether you believe you received credit at each.
+Request that all postsecondary institutions you have attended send your academic transcripts to the Central College Office of Admission, regardless of whether you believe you received credit at each.

 Send your $25 application fee along with your paper application.
 We will waive the application fee if:

-Send your paper application, transcripts, test scores and application fee (if needed) to:
+Send your paper application, transcripts, test scores and application fee (if applicable) to:

 Office of Admission